 Rate Limiting

-Application Kit provides rate limiting with support for per-project, per-endpoint limits and Redis-backed overrides.
+Application Kit provides rate limiting with support for per-project, per-endpoint limits and Redis-backed overrides at both the project and organization level.

 Overview